pkargupta/epimine/README.md

 ## 📖 Citations
-Please cite the paper and star this repo if you use ClaimSpect and find it interesting/useful, thanks!
+Please cite the paper and star this repo if you use EpiMine and find it interesting/useful, thanks!
 Feel free to open an issue if you have any questions.

 ```bibtex
 @inproceedings{